 - Hourly / - BiWeekly /

 An Assessor III, Real Property is the full performance level of work performing real property assessments for tax assessment purposes.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

-Employees receive general supervision from an Assessor Supervisor, Real Property or other administrator.
+Employees in this classification receive general supervision from an Assessor Supervisor, Real Property or other administrator.
 The work may require frequent travel in Maryland to perform on-site appraisals.

-Assessor I, II and III, Real Property are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
-Assessor I, Real Property learns to perform duties under close supervision.
-Assessor II, Real Property performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
-Assessor III, Real Property performs the full range of duties under general supervision.
-Assessor III, Real Property is differentiated from Assessor Advanced, Real Property in that the Assessor Advanced, Real Property provides technical expertise in inspecting, analyzing and appraising the more difficult and complex real properties and gives guidance and direction to lower-level Assessors, Real Property while the Assessor III, Real Property performs the full range of duties under general supervision.
+The Assessor I, Real Property, the Assessor II, Real Property and the Assessor III, Real Property are differentiated on the basis of the degree of supervisory responsibility exercised by the supervisor over these employees.
+The Assessor I, Real Property learns to perform duties under close supervision.
+The Assessor II, Real Property performs duties under close supervision at times and under general supervision at other times depending upon the complexity of the specific duty being performed.
+The Assessor III, Real Property performs the full range of duties and responsibilities under general supervision.
+The Assessor III, Real Property is differentiated from Assessor Advanced, Real Property in that the Assessor Advanced, Real Property provides technical expertise in inspecting, analyzing and appraising the more difficult and complex real properties and gives guidance and direction to lower-level Assessors, Real Property.

 Inspects real property to determine the appraisal value;